huggingface/huggingface_hub/docs/sagemaker/inference.md

     split_type='Line')
 ```

-The `input.jsonl` looks like this.
+The `input.jsonl` looks like this:

 ```jsonl
 {"inputs":"this movie is terrible"}